The Conservation Behavior Research Lab

 For me, the use of technological solutions to improve research quality and to expand the research questions we can ask is fascinating.
 Working in the ATLAS project and in the Mitrani Department for Desert Ecology is an opportunity to combine between my curiosity about animal ecology and behavior and my love for the desert environment.

-Lab's advisory board (Shaked, Bar, Eitan, and Faran)
+Lab's advisory board

 Lab alumni